Heatblur-Simulations/f-4e-manual/src/dcs/modding/liveries.md

 # Liveries

+*"We got them in two-tone gray.
+We got them in two-tone green.
+We can get them in hot fuchsia pink."*

 Creating Liveries for our F-4E can be tedious work.

 Typically, the largest chunk of time goes into researching on the web and in